FlausenImKopf/my-cv/README.md

-´My CV as a first html and css coding excercise
+First steps in html and css: creating my cv